blockworks-foundation/mango-explorer/README.md

 Mango Markets should set up your account automatically for trading, but the requirements for running a liquidator can be a bit more extensive.
 For instance, for trading you need token accounts for both tokens in the trade but to run a liquidator you need token accounts for all tokens in the `Group`.

-The [AccountScout](AccountScout.ipynb) notebook can verify any user's root account to make sure it meets the requirements of the liquidator.

 ## Show your Mango margin accounts